-Our passion for history, restoration, and recovery of the rare and the unique artifacts or documents from the past has become the primary focus at DIG.
+Our passion for history, restoration, and recovery of the rare and the unique artifacts or documents of all faiths and cultures from the past has become the primary focus at DIG.
 We are able to review and work with organizations that are in need to have their historical collections preserved and restored.
 Whether it is the documents, relics, personal photographs or family heirlooms, our goal is to assist in the effort to recover the history and preserve it for future study.

 Bone remains of Saint Benedict once concealed in a vessel or a reliquary have been recovered.

 The bone of Saint Benedict "given a new home" amongst other remains of Saints.
 The original vessels were believed to be destroyed during th Nazi invasion of the town in 1943.